 - A special litigation committee charged with investigating the allegations in a shareholder derivative action.

-- Members of a family partnership defending against allegations of breach of fiduciary duty and other related claims.
+- Members of a partnership defending against allegations of breach of fiduciary duty and other related claims.